 The Barth type casting machine was developed in the late 1880s by Ernst Leitze and Henry Barth of the Cincinnati Type Foundry.
 It was not an original design, but was based closely on earlier European machines of Foucher.
 In addition to its use at the Cincinnati, it saw initial limited use in other type foundries in the United States.
-After the amalgamation of American Type Founders in 1892, it spread to the various constituent foundries of the firm, and after the consolidation of the foundries into a single location in New Jersey it became the best known of the three kinds of type casting machines used at ATF (which include many different kinds of "pivotal" (aka "Bruce") type casters, the Ziegler-patent casters for spaces and quads, and the Barths).
+After the amalgamation of American Type Founders (ATF) in 1892, it spread to the various constituent foundries of the firm.
+After the consolidation of the ATF manufacturing foundries into a single central plant in New Jersey it became the best known of the three kinds of type casting machines used at ATF (which include many different kinds of "pivotal" (aka "Bruce") type casters, the Ziegler-patent casters for spaces and quads, and the Barths).
 It was not sold by ATF to other American foundries, but it was exported by them and used on an extremely limited basis by some foundries in Europe.
 However, it is now primarily associated with its major role at ATF.

 A Barth Journal

-Acquiring the only surviving 60pt Barth type caster and bringing it back into service.
+Acquiring the only surviving 60pt Barth type caster; its restorative conservation and return to service.

 Galleries of Images